adiaz1998/Project-News-App/README.md

 SP News utilizes an API from newsfeed.api for content delivery.
 Our application offers several article categories consisting of: Business, Entertainment, General, Health, Science, Sports, and Technology.

 ### Cool Features
-For those of you that do not read articles in one-go, fret not, users can favorite articles (which allows the article to remain permanently on their newsfeed).
+For those of you that do not read articles in one-go, fret not, users can favorite articles to return to at another time.
+(Favoriting an article  allows the article to remain permanently on a users newsfeed).

 Users can also follow other users who are utilizing the application, and also view which articles are the hottest at the moment.